shuozhixu/Modelling_2024/README.md

 - Use the data file `min.CoCrNi_27nmx_27nmy_27nmz_350KMDMC.dat` instead
 - Change the word `random` to `350KMDMC` in line 10 of the file `lmp_300K.in`

 Record the lattice parameter, which is for CoCrNi with CSRO.
+The trial lattice parameter is 3.561 Angstrom.

-Again, the newly generated file `data.relax` will be used later for the elastic constants calculations.
+Again, the newly generated file `data.relax` will be used later in elastic constants calculations.

 ### Elastic constants at 300 K